AdobeDocs/analytics.pt-BR/help/components/calculated-metrics/cm-reference/cm-adv-functions.md

 | metric | A métrica para a qual você deseja obter a pontuação Z |
 | include_zeros | Se os valores zero devem ser incluídos nos cálculos ou não |

 Uma pontuação Z de 0 (zero) significa que a pontuação é igual à média.
-A pontuação Z pode ser positiva ou negativa, indicando se está acima ou abaixo da média e por quantos desvios padrão.
+A Z-score can be positive or negative, indicating whether it is above or below the mean and by how many standard deviations.

-A equação da pontuação Z é:
+The equation for Z-score is:

 ![](assets/z_score.png)